Tropical storms Amanda and Cristobal: El Salvador

 In El Salvador, torrential rainfall caused significant damage along coastal cities in the country as rivers overflowed and swept away buildings.
 25% of the country's annual rainfall totals fell in just 70 hours due to Amanda.
 Rainfall reached 267.4 mm in Izalco by the morning of May 31, prior to Amanda's landfall.
 Amanda killed 30 people in El Salvador, of which at least six died due to flash flooding, and one died from a collapsed home.
 More than 900 homes were damaged across the country and 1,200 families were evacuated to 51 shelters across La Libertad, San Salvador, Sonsonate, and San Vicente.
 In the capital, San Salvador, 50 houses were destroyed and 23 vehicles fell into a sinkhole.
 El Salvador President Nayib Bukele declared a 15-day national state of emergency due to the storm.
 Movement restrictions in place for the ongoing COVID-19 pandemic were temporarily lifted to allow people to purchase medicines, while hardware stores were allowed to open with limited capacity so people could purchase equipment for repairs.
 Around 7,225 people lost their homes and had to be sent to 154 shelters around the country.
 At least 2,800 hectares of crops were damaged or lost in the country.
 Additionally, around 30,000 structures were damaged or likely destroyed by flooding and mudslides.
 Amanda was considered the worst weather disaster to effect El Salvador in 22 years since Hurricane Mitch, in which Amanda caused rainfall accumulations of at least 600 mm in many parts of the country and Mitch only caused at least 400 mm in other areas in a longer period of time.
 Around 336,000 Salvadorans were pushed into severe food insecurity in both rural and urban areas.

 ACT Alliance promised at least US$75,000 worth of food and other emergency supplies to be supplied to 1,450 households across the country.
-Damage was estimated at US$200 million (1.75 billion colón).
+Damage was estimated at US$200 million.